clarkt3/llm-prompts/README.md

     # DAN Prompt: Do Anything Now

     # DAN Prompt URL - https://lmarena.ai/

+    # Key Point:

+    '''
+    A good jailbreak prompt allows the user to bypass restrictions that the model creator intended there to be.

+    Remember:
+    The output of these models is, in theory, constrained by the model creator...but it can be jailbroken sometimes.i
+    '''

+    # Reminder: RLHF means reenforecment learning through human feedback
 ```
 ## Section X: Section Title
 ### Day X  of 25 | Day, Mth XX, 2024